FireEmblemUniverse/CCB_Round1/Readme.md

 ## Known Issues:

 - Stone can sometimes crash the game when used on phantoms/Mark, resetting usually fixes this?
 - Rarely, hp update in animations is wrong e.g. attacks showing no damage but enemy is hurt afterwards.
-If this happens against a boss, their death quote will not play and it may not trigger the Defeat Boss condition.
+If this happens while killing a boss, their death quote will not play and it may not trigger the Defeat Boss condition.
 - Dancers can double if the enemy has Nihil - this will crash the game if animations are on.
 Hold L to turn them off if required.
 - Resetting the game mid attack can sometimes give a unit the galeforce effect
 - Some bosses have weird weapon ranks/personal skills
 - Chapter objectives in the status screen have not been edited
--
+- Astra in the arena will keep attacking thin air after the unit is dead
+- Lots of text is missing
+- Most houses don't work (but some do)

 ## Skills learned on level up (by class):
 ```